taazarel/Voheim/Standard Exora.md

 ### Hangars & Docked Vessels
 Are not available for the standard Exora.
 ## Layout
 The pilots seat is reserved for what we have dubbed "The cockpit".
-Here they can freely control the Exora,
+Here they can freely control the Exora, exit and enter the machine.
+The core is a small space beneath the shoulders of the machine.
+It has a openable flap for maintenance.
+Appendages are replaceable and customizable.